Detaching Build from Agent

 Alternatively, you can finish it by sending the exact finish date as a non-empty string in the

 Agentless builds' licensing

 The number of builds that can simultaneously run without an agent is limited by the number of your active agent licenses.
-For example, if you have 10 agent licenses, you can run in parallel up to 10 regular build on agents plus up to 10 agentless builds.
-As soon as you rich the limit of running agentless builds, TeamCity will not detach steps in the following builds until some of the current agentless builds finish.
+For example, if you have 10 agent licenses, you can run in parallel up to 10 regular builds on agents plus up to 10 agentless builds.
+As soon as you reach the limit of running agentless builds, TeamCity will not detach steps in the following builds until some of the current agentless builds finish.